Introducing PrimeReact v11-alpha 🎉Discover Now

 <div ref={setContentEl}></div>

-usePositioner computes placement coordinates for a floating element relative to an anchor, with automatic overflow handling — used internally by Popover.Positioner, Select.Positioner, and similar sub-components.
+usePositioner computes placement for a floating element relative to an anchor, handling overflow with flip/shift and exposing the computed placement for styling.
+It powers Popover.Positioner, Select.Positioner, and similar primitives.

 Features#

-• state.actualSide and state.actualAlign reflect the computed placement after flip/shift
+• Placement reporting — state.actualSide / state.actualAlign reflect the final placement after flip and shift

-• RAF-throttled scroll/resize listeners with ResizeObserver for both anchor and content
+• Responsive updates — RAF-throttled scroll/resize listeners plus ResizeObserver on both anchor and content

 usePositioner({ anchor, content, side: 'top', align: 'start' });